Khalil Fong

 Khalil Fong Tai-tung (方大同; 14 July 1983 – 21 February 2025) was a Hong Kong singer-songwriter, notable for infusing a R&B and soul sensibility into Chinese pop music.
 He won the 28th Golden Melody Award for Best Male Mandarin Singer for his album Journey to the West (2016).

 Early life and education

 Khalil Fong was born on 14 July 1983 in Hawaii, United States, to an American-Chinese father, a drummer, and Hong Kong mother, Leung Yu-laam (梁茹嵐), an English language educator, who would later be Fong's lyricist under the pen name Rulan (茹嵐).
+He was the grandson of Frances Fong.
 Khalil Fong's passion for music was ignited after watching the movie "La Bamba" at a young age.
 The movie, which tells the story of Ritchie Valens and his hit song "La Bamba," inspired him to pursue a career in music.

 Fong moved to Shanghai at the age of 5, then Guangzhou for a brief period before moving to Hong Kong when he was 14.
 Due to the family frequently moving to different cities, Fong initially studied in a primary school in Shanghai for five years, before being homeschooled by his parents until high school.